General Foster Carer

 What’s required?

-GAP provide food, muzzle, snuggly coat, and lead.
-Carers provide an old blanket or mat for sleeping, and some toys to play with (even empty soft drink bottles or cardboard boxes).
+GAP provide food, muzzle, snuggly coat, martingale collar, and lead.
+Carers provide a cosy bed for sleeping, and some toys to play with (even empty soft drink bottles or cardboard boxes).
 Volunteers need to agree and sign our Volunteer and Foster Care Agreements, which are available to view and download on the application page.

 We prefer carers to have at least a small outside space, with secure fencing, and a shaded area.
 Some carers in apartments are appropriate if someone is home during the day to toilet the dog.
 Otherwise, it is not necessary to be home all day to be a foster carer.